cyyber/js-zond-cryptography/README.md

-# zond-cryptography
+# qrl-cryptography

-All pure-js cryptographic primitives normally used when developing Javascript / TypeScript applications and tools for Zond.
+All pure-js cryptographic primitives normally used when developing Javascript / TypeScript applications and tools for QRL.

 The cryptographic primitives included are: